Jaromír Jágr: Personal life

 Jágr resides in the Czech Republic during the off-season.
 His father, also named Jaromír Jágr (1940–2022), owned a chain of hotels and served as president of HC Kladno.
+Jágr credited his physical strength and penchant for exercise to growing up on a farm and working all year long.

-Jágr wears the number 68, which he has worn through his entire career, in honour of the Prague Spring that occurred in Czechoslovakia in 1968 and his grandfather, who died while in prison that same year, and had earlier been imprisoned for opposing the collectivization of his farm in the post-war Communist takeover of Czechoslovakia.
+Jágr wears the number 68, which he has worn through his entire career, in honour of the Prague Spring that occurred in Czechoslovakia in 1968 and his grandfather, who died while in prison that same year and had earlier been imprisoned for opposing the collectivization of his farm in the post-war Communist takeover of Czechoslovakia.
 In any interviews when asked about his number, Jágr explains that he wears it not due to bad relations with Russian people, but rather due to disaffection with Communism.
 During his time with the New Jersey Devils, Jágr was granted special exception to keep wearing number 68, as then-general manager Lou Lamoriello had a policy in place which generally forbade players from wearing any number higher than 35.
 Jágr names former United States President Ronald Reagan as his hero for his work towards ending communism in Europe.

 Jágr has been a long-time supporter of the liberal conservative Civic Democratic Party (ODS), stating in 2004 that he "had always" voted for the party.
 In the previous election, he appeared on the party's billboards and was among its sponsors.
 On 26 May 2010, Jágr announced that he was backing the Civic Democrats and its leader Petr Nečas.
 At the press conference, he said, "I realize that there will be elections in two to three days.
 I would like their outcome to be good."
 He also urged the party not to forget about sports when distributing money.
 "We all know what would happen if the young did not practice any sport.
 If children practice some sport, they do not have time for other things such as alcohol."

 Jágr is an Orthodox Christian; he was baptized in 2001 by Prague's metropolitan.
 He began to speak more publicly about his faith during his three-year stint in Russia, a historically Orthodox nation.